AjayMT/watchbuild/readme.md

 `transform` can return a transform stream or a function that takes and returns a string.

-This function returns the transform stream so you can `pipe` it to other places.

 ## License
 MIT.
 See `./LICENSE` for details.